Atomic bombings of Hiroshima and Nagasaki: Reportage

 Hahn told the others, "Once I wanted to suggest that all uranium should be sunk to the bottom of the ocean".
 The Vatican agreed; L'Osservatore Romano expressed regret that the bomb's inventors did not destroy the weapon for the benefit of humanity.
 Rev. Cuthbert Thicknesse, the dean of St Albans, prohibited using St Albans Abbey for a thanksgiving service for the war's end, calling the use of atomic weapons "an act of wholesale, indiscriminate massacre".

-Nonetheless, news of the atomic bombing was greeted enthusiastically in the U.S.; a poll in Fortune magazine in late 1945 showed a significant minority of Americans (23 percent) wishing that more atomic bombs could have been dropped on Japan.
-The initial positive response was supported by the imagery presented to the public (mainly the powerful images of the mushroom cloud).
-During this time in America, it was a common practice for editors to keep graphic images of death out of films, magazines, and newspapers.
+News of the atomic bombing was greeted more positively in the U.S.; a poll in Fortune magazine in late 1945 showed a significant minority of Americans (23 percent) wishing that more atomic bombs could have been dropped on Japan.
+The initial positive response was supported by the imagery presented to the public (mainly the powerful images of the mushroom cloud); at this time it was usual in the US not to use graphic images of death.